dbtek/dbyll/_posts/2019-04-18-Spring-Boot-Kafka.md

 }
 ```

-KafKafkaConsumerThread has the all KafkaConsumer related functionality inside it.
+KafkaConsumerThread has the all KafkaConsumer related functionality inside it.
 Consumers poll inside ```KafkaConsumerThread```.
 After process the
 messages consumer commit asynchronously at the end.
 If something goes wrong when committing the offsets to broker then log the exception in ```onComplete```
 event at ```ErrorLoggingCommitCallback``` class.